ismael1222/Return-old-c.ai-look/README.md

   Reload and enjoy!

   # Issues?
 Unusable webpage?
-How to disable?
+How to uninstall?

-  If you experience issues, i kindly invite you to screenshot the issue, and make an issue here on github
+  If you experience issues, I kindly invite you to screenshot the issue, and make an issue here on github

-  ## How to disable all this?
+  ## How to unninstall all this?

   ### Simple way:
   Uninstall Styluys and Tampermonkey